 Where do I get off on saying that language holds such immense power?
 I remember having a conversation with my cousin at a public restaurant three and a half years ago.
 It was the evening before our Carnival cruise ship was slated to set sail, and he and I were exploring New Orleans and killing time in anticipation of our great journey.
 I can’t articulate what, exactly, we discussed at the dinner table, but it was something along the lines of metaphysics – of the nature of life, of death, of the subjective experience of consciousness.
 Let’s just say that it was more than mere small talk.
 But knowing my cousin, his opinions inevitably clashed with mine.
 (Not everyone can agree on what happens after you die.)

 It turned out that the family sitting behind us was so invested in our discussion that they were apt to eavesdrop on it and sit in silence.
-Even the daughter, who was about my age, appeared seduced by my sweeping display of intelligence and gave me a sexually suggestive look.
+Even the daughter, who was about my age, appeared seduced by my sweeping display of intelligence and gave me a suggestive look.
 THAT’S how powerful language is: It can render an entire family of 6 you’ve never met before speechless, even supposing that they’ve went out to dinner with the express purpose of speaking to and socializing with each other.
 I thought that was the whole point of fine dining in public restaurants?

-I also learned from that experience that language can manufacture an aura of intelligence contrary to how intelligent you actually are, something I’ve noticed is very useful when communicating with a college professor, a store manager, or a stranger with whom I’ve struck a conversation.
+I also learned from that experience that language can manufacture an aura of intelligence contrary to how intelligent you actually are.
+This is something I’ve noticed is very useful when communicating with a college professor, a store manager, or a stranger with whom I’ve struck a conversation.
 In fact, a lot of my more recent friends are drawn towards my presence simply because, upon making a strong first impression and getting to know them, I found interesting things to talk about apart from “Nice weather we’re having.”
 For instance, someone I met a year ago, who’s now a good friend, can’t wait to see me every time I work because I once proposed the idea to him that sperm cells are sentient.

 Use language to your advantage, and you can win pretty much anybody over.
 Just as Louise won over the octopods.